Monday, March 4, 2019

 The young actor broke his Western mode with a somewhat ridiculous drama "The Big Night" released on November 13, 1951.

-John Barrymore, Jr. portrayed "Georgie La Main" and Preston Foster, the original 1932 "Dr X" frightening a young Fay Wray, portrayed his father "Andy La Main".
+John Barrymore, Jr. portrayed "Georgie La Main" and Preston Foster, the first all technicolor motion picture, 1932's, "Dr X", frighteninga young Fay Wray, portrayed his father "Andy La Main".

 On the birthday of his teenage son "Georgie".
 Wrestler "Andy La Main" lets crippled newspaper man "Al Judge" beat him up with a cane in front of his son.
 Why would his father let this happen?